monofy-org/monofy-ai/README.md

 ```

 ## What is included/not included?
-The only thing not included is EXL2 and Stable Diffusion models.
+The only thing not automatically downloaded is a Stable Diffusion model.
-You will need to point settings.py to your paths.
+You will need to point settings.py to your model path.
+1.5 and SDXL (with the SD_USE_SDXL settings flag) are supported.
-The default page is a chat assistant that supports image generation, text/PDF import, chat history (stored locally) and more.
+The default page is a chat assistant that supports image generation, text/PDF import, chat history (stored in the browser via indexDB) and more.